IPv6-mPvD/pvdd/tests/bound-socks/README.md

 displaying peer's address
 ~~~~

-Typical startup commande, once all kvm machines have been started and radvd launched on the routers :
+Typical startup command, once all kvm machines have been started and radvd launched on the routers :

 ~~~~
 Login on the server (aka host2) :